Humid Teenage Mediocrity 1992–1996

-Humid Teenage Mediocrity 1992–1996 was a release of material by Jack Off Jill.
+Humid Teenage Mediocrity 1992–1996 is a compilation album by American riot grrrl band Jack Off Jill.
 It was released on the label Sympathy for the Record Industry in the US, and Livewire/Cargo Records in Europe.

 The album consists of early singles released on singer Jessicka's Rectum Records label and demo versions of songs which later appeared on Sexless Demons and Scars, the band's full-length debut album.
 Marilyn Manson is credited with production of 17 tracks, and contributes sleeve notes.